swcarpentry/board/subcommittees/mentoring/PracticumProposal.md

 It is likely that this will lower the threshold to teaching their first workshop.

 Second, we are expecting that the people we admit to be our teachers already know certain things.
-This might not be the case - we could have people who are great at unix but who know little about git, and people with R knowledge who would not be able to manoeuvre on the command line.
-Thus, there might be gaps in their knowledge, which the students themselves may or may not be aware of.
-By having them work through the core lesson material, we ensure that the students have at least a minimum level of knowledge in all of our core subjects.
+This might not be the case - we could have people who are great at Unix but who know little about Git, and people with R knowledge who would not be able to manoeuvre on the command line.
+Thus, there might be gaps in their knowledge, which the trainees themselves may or may not be aware of.
+By having them work through the core lesson material, we ensure that the trainees have at least a minimum level of knowledge in all of our core subjects.

-Third, many instructors don’t really know too many others within the Software and Data Carpentry organization.
+Third, many instructors don’t really know too many others within the Software and Data Carpentry organizations.
 By having people working in teams during training, we strengthen between-instructor connections which may lead to more discussions between instructors at a later stage.
-Also, by having people already within the organization mentoring future instructors, they get to know people already inside of the organization.
+Also, by having people already within the community mentoring future instructors, they get to know people already inside of the organization.

 Fourth, as a bonus we get a lot of people working through the material, which can only be a benefit to